isce-framework/isce2/contrib/PyCuAmpcor/README.md

     * CMake, use the Release build type *-DCMAKE_BUILD_TYPE=Release*
     * SCons, it is disabled by default with the -DNDEBUG flag in SConscript

 * PyCuAmpcor requires CUDA-Enabled GPUs with compute capabilities >=2.0.
-You may  specify the targeted architecture by
+You may specify the targeted architecture by, e.g., for P100

-    * CMake, add the flag *-DCMAKE_CUDA_FLAGS="-arch=sm_60"*, sm_35 for K40/80, sm_60 for P100, sm_70 for V100.
+    * CMake, add the flag *-DCMAKE_CUDA_ARCHITECTURES=60*.
+(35 for K40/80, 70 for V100, or use *native* to instruct cmake to automatically detect the CUDA-capable GPU(s) on the system where cmake is being run).

     * SCons, modify the *scons_tools/cuda.py* file by adding *-arch=sm_60* to *env['ENABLESHAREDNVCCFLAG']*.

-  Note that if the *-arch* option is not specified, CUDA 10 uses sm_30 as default while CUDA 11 uses sm_52 as default.
+  Note that if the *-arch* option is not specified, CUDA 10 uses sm_30 as default while CUDA 11 and 12 use sm_52 as default.
 GPU architectures with lower compute capabilities will not run the compiled code properly.

 ### 2.2 Standalone Installation